Toyota Prius C: Production

 The Prius c is assembled at the Iwate Plant of Toyota Motor East Japan, Inc., a wholly owned subsidiary of Toyota Motor Corporation, in Kanegasaki, Iwate in northern Japan.
 Toyota's initial production capacity for the Aqua/Prius c at this facility was 12,000 units per month, with a maximum production capacity of 30,000 units per month.

 Facelift updates

 The first facelift of the Prius c was presented at the November 2014 Los Angeles Auto Show.
-The new model has a revised front bumper and headlights similar to the GT86, with a more aggressive and aerodynamic look.
+The facelifted model has a revised front bumper and headlights similar to the GT86.
 The tail lights are also modified, now incorporating black plastic segments towards the leading edge.
-The interior features metallic open/close AC vents, as well as a redesigned climate control cluster and a updated, digital speedometer interface design.
+The interior features metallic open/close AC vents, as well as a redesigned climate control cluster and an updated, digital speedometer interface design.

-A second facelift of the Toyota Prius c was released in 2017 with minor subtle changes.
-Changes included; reshaping of bonnet, re-sculpted bumpers, redesigned LED c-shaped tail lamps, new wheel arches.
+A second facelift of the Prius c was released in 2017 with subtle changes, including reshaping of the bonnet, re-sculpted bumpers, redesigned LED c-shaped tail lamps, and revised wheel arches.